 We’ve all been told how important it is to get vaccinated against the flu every year.
 In fact, the 2017-18 flu season was one of the most severe in recent years.
 But how does the flu vaccination actually work, and why should you get it?

 What is the flu shot made of?

 The flu shot works by exposing an individual to an inactivated form of the influenza virus, aka the “flu.”
 This exposure can stimulate an immune response that provides protection from the flu without causing illness.

 There are many different strains of the flu, and the predominant strains that spread change each flu season.
-Every year the flu vaccine is reformulated and standardized by the U.S. Public Health Service to include three or four influenza strains that are predicted to circulate through the community during the upcoming season.
+Every year the flu vaccine is reformulated and standardized by the U.S. Public Health Service to include four influenza strains that are predicted to circulate through the community during the upcoming season.
 So a typical flu vaccine is actually several vaccines rolled up in one, to protect against different strains.